 Seven members of the first class were successful in passing examinations for teachers’ certificates, the largest number from any school in the province.
 The leading pupil, Catherine Barnes,” received a prize from the Honorable John Robson, Premier, and a gold medal from His Worship David Oppenheimer, Mayor of Vancouver.

 A gold medal, donated for excellence in mathematics by the Rev. Father Patrick Fay, went to Mary McIntyre; Marion B. Johnstone gained the medal offered by old pupils of Victoria High School for accomplishment in English.
 The district prize presented by the Montreal Witness was won by Anna L. Stewart.
 Other pupils who distinguished themselves were Florence Morrison, Ellen Hart, William McGirr, and Walter Vermilyea.
 The many prizes demonstrated the interest that Vancouver’s leading citizens took in the new school.

 The two-room building which housed Vancouver High School from 1890 to 1893

-With the beginning of the new term in August, 1890, greatly increased enrolment in the Central School resulted in the removal of the high school class to the little low, two-room, wooden structure on the Central School grounds.
+With the beginning of the new term in August, 1890, greatly increased enrolment in the Central School resulted in the removal of the high school class to a two-room, wooden structure on the Central School grounds.
 This building, which had served as a temporary elementary school prior to January, 1890, became Vancouver’s first high school.

 During the academic year 1890-91, students made steady progress.
 Eight of the forty-two enrolled were successful in gaining teachers’ certificates.
 Florence E. Morrison was head pupil, and Edith Magee won second place in the province in the Montreal Witness essay contest.
 Principal Law resigned at the close of the school year 1890-91.
 His final report to the Superintendent of Education was thus concluded: